Bs0Dd/OpenCompSoft/MiddayCommanderPlus/README.md

 Below it is a command prompt, and a list of the actions invoked by pressing a corresponding functional (`Fn`) key.

-Use arrow keys to navigate through the files, and pressing the `Tab` key moves the focus to another panel.
+Use arrow keys or mouse to navigate through the files, and pressing the `Tab` key or clicking on another panel moves the focus to another panel.
 The `Enter` key is used to run a program or go to a directory.
-To run a program and pass it arguments, hold `Ctrl` and press `Enter`.
+To run a program and pass it arguments, hold `Ctrl` and press `Enter` (or double click on the element).
 The name of program will be pasted to the command prompt.
 Type the arguments, and press `Enter`.

-Also, you can press `Alt` + `Enter` to hide MC.
+Also, you can press `Alt` + `Enter` to hide MCP.

+The main differences from the original version:
+  1. Supports 160x50 video mode
+  2. Shadows by the windows (like Norton)
+  3. Mouse support
+  4. Multilingual (language data is placed in a separate .mcl file)
+  5. Themes support (data on colors of elements are placed in a separate .mct file)
+  6. Association system

+Program parameters are located in the config file - `/etc/mc.cfg`

+## Associaton system

+In modern operating systems like Linux, MacOS and Windows, when opening, say, a .jpg image, the system will not launch it, but will launch the viewer associated with this format, passing it this file.
+A similar system is implemented here.
+In the config there is a field "Associations", where you can specify for which file which program will be launched.

+Entries are of the form ['extension'] = 'program and arguments'.

+For example, the entry ['.txt'] = 'edit' means that when you double-click on a file with the .txt extension, the edit editor will be called with the path argument to the file.

+Associations do not work if the file is launched from the manager command line.

 ## Actions